Dance Department Spirit Wear

 ALL STUDENTS AND PARENTS MUST READ AND SIGN THE DANCE HANDBOOK.

-No auditions are required for these courses.
+No auditions are required for level 1 courses.
+Audition are required for level 2 and higher.
 Please see Curriculum Guide for more details.

 - Dance 1